Ric Thorpe

-Richard Charles "Ric" Thorpe (born 3 February 1965) is a British Church of England bishop and an expert in church planting.
-Since September 2015, he has been the Bishop of Islington, a suffragan bishop in the Diocese of London, and the "bishop for church plants".
+Richard Charles "Ric" Thorpe (born 3 February 1965) is a British Anglican bishop and an expert in church planting.
+Since September 2015, he has been the Bishop of Islington, a suffragan bishop in the Diocese of London, and the Church of England's "bishop for church plants".
 From 2005 to 2015, he led St Paul's Church, Shadwell, first as priest-in-charge and from 2010 as rector.
 From 2012 to 2015, he was the Bishop of London's Adviser for Church Planting.
 From 2015, he leads Centre for Church Multiplication.
+In May 2025, he was elected Anglican Archbishop of Melbourne in the Anglican Church of Australia.

 Early life

 Thorpe was born on 3 February 1965.
 He was educated at Stowe School, a private school in Stowe, Buckinghamshire.
 He studied chemical engineering at the University of Birmingham and graduated with a Bachelor of Science (BSc) degree in 1987.
 His first career was as a marketing manager with Unilever.

 From 1990 to 1992, Thorpe was a lay worship leader at Holy Trinity Brompton (HTB) in the Diocese of London.
 In 1993, he entered Wycliffe Hall, an Evangelical Anglican theological college, to study theology and train for ordained ministry.